Please note. Applications have been revised for 2026. Please ensure that you are using the correct form. Forms are available at accbc.org/forms

 i – Registered Intern- Counselor is registered (not certified), is working on becoming fully certified, has already passed the CATC Exam, but has not yet met the requirements to become fully certified.

-CATC II – Counselor has an Associate Degree, in addition to meeting the minimum ACCBC and DHCS requirements for AOD certification.
+CATC II – Counselor has an Associate Degree, in addition to meeting the minimum ACCBC requirements for AOD certification.
 Degree must be from a regionally accredited college/university and must be in Addiction Studies or a related behavioral health/behavioral science field.

-CATC III – Counselor has a Bachelor’s Degree, in addition to meeting the minimum ACCBC and DHCS requirements for AOD certification.
+CATC III – Counselor has a Bachelor’s Degree, in addition to meeting the minimum ACCBC requirements for AOD certification.
 Degree must be from a regionally accredited college/university and must be in Addiction Studies or a related behavioral health/behavioral science field.

-CATC IV – Counselor has a Master’s Degree, in addition to meeting the minimum ACCBC and DHCS requirements for AOD certification.
+CATC IV – Counselor has a Master’s Degree, in addition to meeting the minimum ACCBC requirements for AOD certification.
 Degree must be from a regionally accredited college/university and must be in Addiction Studies or a related behavioral health/behavioral science field.

-CATC V – Counselor has a Doctoral Degree, in addition to meeting the minimum ACCBC and DHCS requirements for AOD certification.
+CATC V – Counselor has a Doctoral Degree, in addition to meeting the minimum ACCBC requirements for AOD certification.
 Degree must be from a regionally accredited college/university and must be in Addiction Studies or a related behavioral health/behavioral science field.

-CATC N – Counselor has a Nursing Degree, in addition to meeting the minimum ACCBC and DHCS requirements for AOD certification.
+CATC N – Counselor has a Nursing Degree, in addition to meeting the minimum ACCBC requirements for AOD certification.
 Degree must be from a regionally accredited college/university and must be in Addiction Studies or a related behavioral health/behavioral science field.